 In this article, we will cover the sanitizing subject in more depth.
 Stay tuned to properly learn how to sanitize a phone.

-Your phone is a device you use regularly, wether to answer a call, text a message, check the latest news or even your Instagram or Facebook feed.
+Your phone is a device you use regularly, whether to answer a call, text a message, check the latest news, or even your Instagram or Facebook feed.
 It is with you all day and you take it everywhere, setting it down on counters, public benches, tables, and other unsightly places.

 Each time you touch your smartphone, you transfer bacteria to and from your hands, face, and from every surface where the cell phone has been placed.

 The average phone can be the perfect hosting for all kinds of viruses and bacteria including E. coli, Staphylococcus aureus, Streptococcus, COVID-19, among many others.